Janky spriting environment

 wait 5s

-uflag verify myLabel
+uflag verify @unit myLabel

 log2 output, input get the base 2 logarithm of a number; automatically defines LN2 if necessary log2 x 16